ropensci/roweb3/content/blog/2025-10-17-github-and-away/index.md

 To migrate from GitHub, click the symbol to open a migration to fill in some details, where you can also paste a GitHub token into "access token", and mirror almost all other aspects, including issues, pull requests, and releases.
 Note that the migration process may take 10 minutes or more.
-You'll also need to update your local `git` configuration to add the new remote destination, as described in the following sub-section.

 ### Mirroring elsewhere